Skip to main content

 4. Click "Copy Pine Script"

-If you want another way to judge trend strength while you set up NSM, this ADX walkthrough is a great companion: ADX Indicator: Master Trend Strength & Direction in TradingView.
+If you want another way to judge trend strength while setting up NSM, this ADX walkthrough is a good companion: ADX Indicator: Master Trend Strength & Direction in TradingView.

 The Best Pine Script Generator